fujiapple852/trippy/README.md

 OPTIONS:
     -a, --tui-address-mode <TUI_ADDRESS_MODE>
             How to render addresses [default: host] [possible values: ip, host, both]

     -c, --report-cycles <REPORT_CYCLES>
             The number of report cycles to run [default: 10]

+        --dns-timeout <DNS_TIMEOUT>
+            The maximum time to wait to perform DNS queries [default: 5s]

         --first-ttl <FIRST_TTL>
             The TTL to start from [default: 1]

     -g, --grace-duration <GRACE_DURATION>
             The period of time to wait for additional ICMP responses after the target has responded [default: 100ms]

     -h, --help
             Print help information